rusticlion/Manastorm/manastorm_codebase_dump.md

             source = "caster",
             target = "enemy", -- Target the enemy wizard entity statusType = "slow",
-            magnitude = params.magnitude or 1.0, -- How much time to add
+            magnitude = params.magnitude or Constants.CastSpeed.ONE_TIER, -- How much time to add
             duration = params.duration or 10.0, -- How long effect persists waiting for cast
             targetSlot = params.slot or nil -- Which slot to affect (nil for any) })